oxctl/ui-lti/README.md

 This project was created as a central repository for common UI components that help when building LTI tools that plugin to the [Canvas LMS](https://www.instructure.com/en-gb/canvas) and build upon the [Instructure UI](https://instructure.design/) component library.

+**Note:** This library's major version matches the major version of Instructure UI that it depends on.
+For example, version `10.x.x` of this library requires Instructure UI `10.x` packages as peer dependencies.

 [![Node.js CI](https://github.com/oxctl/ui-lti/actions/workflows/node.js.yml/badge.svg)](https://github.com/oxctl/ui-lti/actions/workflows/node.js.yml)

 ## Using this library